-This brightly patterned beetle specializes in cleaning carrion from the landscape, burying dead mice, birds and other creatures.
-It is endangered in our nation and in our state, but restoration efforts are underway.
+This brightly patterned beetle specializes in cleaning carrion from the landscape, burying dead mice, birds, and other creatures.
+It is endangered in our nation and in our state, and restoration efforts are under way.

 Mudminnows are a small family of only six species and are most closely related to the pikes.
 This is the only mudminnow that occurs in our state, and it is rare, occurring only in a few marshy locations near the Mississippi River.

 This pale, very slender darter is Endangered in Missouri.
 Formerly known from many river drainages in the east-central and southeastern parts of our state, it apparently now lives only in the Gasconade and Black rivers.

 Missouri’s Bootheel lowlands are unlike any other place in the state, and many of the animals and plants that live there occur nowhere else within our borders.
 The cypress minnow, like the habitat it prefers, is in danger of vanishing from Missouri.